How to Measure the Employee Experience

 It’s not surprising, then, that in a survey of 500 HR leaders, 92% said the employee experience was their top priority this year.

 His research found the employee experience comes down to three key factors:

 Let’s take a closer look at each one.

-Whether you realize it or not, your workplace design has a tremendous impact on your employee experience.
-It affects employee productivity, collaboration and overall satisfaction, which can make a difference when it comes to recruitment and retention.
+Overall, your workplace design has a tremendous impact on your employee experience.
+It affects employee productivity, collaboration, and overall satisfaction, which can make a difference when it comes to recruitment and retention.

 How well does your workplace design support your employee experience?

 Harvard Business Review’s Collaboration & Quiet Index evaluates offices based on seven factors: